2 Days in Rome Itinerary: How to Spend A Weekend in Rome [From a Local!]

 Basilica di Santa Maria in Trastevere — one of the best things to see in Rome in 2 days

 🚕 Insider Tip: If you do prefer taking a taxi, always take an official white taxi from the taxi stand outside the terminal.
 Do not go with the drivers waiting inside the terminal.
-A taxi ride from Fiumicino to the center of Rome will cost you a fixed rate of €50 ($60 USD).
+A taxi ride from Fiumicino to the center of Rome should cost you a fixed rate of €50.

 🚊 Getting From Fiumicino Airport to Rome by Bus/Train